Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/workspaces/index.md

     * If the matching Service or Route's `host` is an absolute value, a conflict is reported—`409 Conflict`

-## The Default workspace
+## The default workspace

-Kong creates a default workspace—unsurprisingly named `default`—whose goal is to group all existing entities in Kong, where "existing entities" refers to:
+Kong starts with a default workspace named `default`.
+This workspace groups all existing entities in Kong:

 - Entities that were created in operation in previous versions &amp; in case one is migrating from an older Kong version;